MrGallo/pbd-python/exercises/117-refresher2.md

 # Refresher Challenge

-This assignment is almost the same as [A Refresher](a-refresher.html).
+This assignment is almost the same as [A Refresher](116-a-refresher.md).

 Write a program that prompts the user for a name.
 Then display that name ten times using a loop.
-However, if the name given is "Mitchell", display it only five times.
+However, if the name given is `"Harambe"`, display it only five times.

-So here's the challenge: write the program using only *one* `if` statement (no `else`) and
+So here's the challenge: write the program using only *one* `if` statement (no `else`) and only *one* `for` loop.

-*one* `for` loop.
+Name the file `117_refresher2.py`

 ```
 Your name: gump